Endiandra muelleri

 Endiandra muelleri is a rainforest tree of eastern Australia.
 Its habitat is in warm temperate rainforests on poorer soils.
-Distributed from the Allyn River in the Barrington Tops region in the south to Kroombit Tops to the north in central Queensland.
+Distributed from the Allyn River in the Barrington Tops region of New South Wales in the south to Kroombit Tops to the north in central Queensland.

 Common names include Mueller's walnut or green-leaved rose walnut.
 The tree is not a walnut, being a laurel.
 It is named after the prolific colonial botanist, Ferdinand von Mueller.

 Subspecies

 There are two types of Endiandra muelleri, this plant Endiandra muelleri muelleri and the endangered Endiandra muelleri bracteata.
 For the differences in the sub-species, see Endiandra muelleri bracteata.

 Description

 Endiandra muelleri subsp. muelleri is a tree reaching 30 metres tall with a trunk diameter of 75 cm.
 The base of the tree may be buttressed and flanged.
 The brown bark is irregular, with craters, depressions, and loose plates of bark.
 Leaf bearing twigs are green coloured with fine flat straight hairs.
 New shoots feature bright pink or red leaves and fawn coloured hairs.

 Leaves are 6 to 12 cm long, 3 to 5 cm wide.
 Green, shiny and smooth on both surfaces, paler beneath.
 Leaves broad lanceolate to elliptic in shape with a leaf stem from 3 to 6 mm long.
 Occasionally one to four hairy tufts or bumps are seen on the underside of the leaf, next to the joining of leaf veins and mid-vein on Endiandra muelleri subsp. muelleri.